outlying/MpkTransit/README.md

 #### GTFS Realtime

-At the moment, this project does not generate GTFS Realtime compliant data.
+At the moment, this project does not generate GTFS Realtime compliant creator.